 Lorna McIlroy, President

-The following are questions that have been identified, and will need to be answered by the Government of Alberta prior to any legislation changes.
+The following are questions that have been identified and will need to be answered by the Government of Alberta prior to any legislation changes.

-- Will the mandate of AIMCo in investing teachers’ pension funds be focused exclusively on ensuring the security and sustainability of the pension plan into the future, or will AIMCo be subject to direction from government to promote government’s preferred economic development strategies?
+- Will the mandate of AIMCo in investing teachers’ pension funds be focused exclusively on ensuring the security and sustainability of the pension plan into the future, or will AIMCo be subject to direction from the government to promote the government’s preferred economic development strategies?

 - Will the government cover the costs associated with this transition or will this be left to the ATRF and teachers to absorb?